larsks/blog.oddbit.com-posts/2015-02-11-installing-novadocker-with-devstack.md

     /home/ubuntu/devstack/functions-common: line 322: /home/ubuntu/stack/logs/error.log: No such file or directory

 ...or not.
 This error happens if devstack is unable to turn your hostname into an IP address.
-So I will set `HOST_IP` in my
+We can set `HOST_IP` in our
 environment:

     $ HOST_IP=10.0.0.232 ./stack.sh